AOEpeople/techradar/radar/2022-03-28/nocode-lowcode.md

 ---
 title:      "No-Code / Low-Code"
 ring:       assess
 quadrant:   methods-and-patterns
-featured: true
 tags:       [coding]
 ---

 No-code or low-code refers to tools that allow application software to be created via graphical user interfaces and